Breadcrumb

 - Your allergy disturbs your life.

-You may be referred to an allergy specialist (allergist), depending on your symptoms or which other treatments you may need.
-For example, you may need to see a specialist if your medicines are not working or cause severe side effects or if you are thinking about getting immunotherapy (such as allergy shots).
+You may need to see an allergy specialist (allergist).
+This depends on your symptoms or which other treatments you may need.
+For example, you may need to see a specialist if your medicines are not working or cause severe side effects.
+Another reason is if you are thinking about getting immunotherapy (such as allergy shots).

 Your doctor may refer you to an ear, nose, and throat (ENT) specialist (also called an otolaryngologist or otorhinolaryngologist).
-An ENT specialist may be helpful if your doctor thinks you may have nasal polyps or other obstructions in your nose.
+An ENT specialist may be helpful if your doctor thinks you may have nasal polyps or other things blocking your nose.

 Examinations and Tests

-- You and your doctor need to find out exactly what things you are allergic to so that you can take steps to avoid them.
+- You and your doctor need to find out exactly what things you are allergic to.
+And then you can take steps to avoid them.

 - Treatment is not helping your symptoms.